sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 make match # expect "Match Pass" upon execution
 ```
 **Note**
-The Make target `match` already includes the normalization actions of
+The Make target `match` already includes the normalization actions
-`compd_opt` & `mcsema_opt`, hence one can skip invoking the redundant targets.
+corresponding to `compd_opt` & `mcsema_opt`, hence one can skip invoking such
-The reason we still have those targets are for legacy reasons and included in
+redundant targets.
+The reason we still have those targets are for legacy
-this presentation for better explanation of the steps.
-For example, instead of
+reasons and included in this presentation for better explanation of the steps.
-the above steps one can do
+For example, instead of the above steps one can do
 ```
 export NORM=CUSTOM
 cd ~/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/Queens/Doit/